bynect/pytmi/docs/README.md

 ## Todos

+* Create a subclass of `TmiMessage` for each message type.

 * `TmiClient` respond to server ping only when constantly reading messages.
 Consider using a scheduler or `asyncio.Task`s for the moment.

 * Initial connection to Twitch server is a little bit slow now.